 Woodland Hills foreclosures could increase with the expiration of a tax deduction that had been extended to homeowners to write off their mortgage insurance premiums.

-Our Los Angeles foreclosure attorneys understand that the loss of this write-off is going to impact millions of homeowners‚ who had counted on it since it was enacted in 2006.
+Our Woodland Hills foreclosure attorneys understand that the loss of this write-off is going to impact millions of homeowners‚ who had counted on it since it was enacted in 2006.

 It seems nearly every time we turn around‚ there is some other negative impact to homeowners‚ many of whom are struggling in a lagging economy‚ working to claw their way out of debt and hang onto their homes.

 The measure expired‚ along with nearly 60 other tax code benefits that Congress decided not to renew.
 These include credits for houses that meet certain standards of energy efficiency and credits for local and state sales tax payments.
 Each of these were part of what would have been a yearly “tax extenders” bill that would have approved the continuance of benefits for homeowners for another year or more.
 These measures were all pretty non-controversial‚ and were of at least some assistance to homeowners‚ so it’s disappointing that it wasn’t passed.
 The Woodland Hills Times reports there is a chance that legislators could take retroactive action to pass it‚ but that doesn’t seem likely‚ given the heated debates taking place on other topics.